Integral Models for Spaces via the Higher Frobenius: Partial algebraic -theory

-Throughout this section, let $\C$ be an exact $\infty$-category in the sense of \cite[Definition 3.8]{BarQ}.
-Then, one can form the \emph{$Q$-construction} on $\C$, which is an $\infty$-category $Q\C$ \cite[Definition 3.8]{BarQ}. \begin{exm} When $\C = \mathrm{Vect}_{\F_p}$ is the category of finite dimensional $\F_p$-vector spaces, $Q\C$ is the ordinary category whose objects are finite dimensional $\F_p$-vector spaces $V$ and where $\Hom_{Q\mathrm{Vect}_{\F_p}}(U,V)$ is the set of isomorphism classes of spans $U \twoheadleftarrow W \hookrightarrow V$ where the backward arrow is surjective and the forward arrow is injective.
+Throughout this section, let $\C$ be an exact $\infty$-category in the sense of \cite[Definition 1.3]{BarQ}.
+Then, one can form an $\infty$-category $Q\C$ known as the \emph{$Q$-construction} on $\C$ \cite[Definition 3.8]{BarQ}. \begin{exm} When $\C = \mathrm{Vect}_{\F_p}$ is the category of finite dimensional $\F_p$-vector spaces, $Q\C$ is equivalent to (the nerve of) the ordinary category whose objects are finite dimensional $\F_p$-vector spaces $V$ and where $\Hom_{Q\mathrm{Vect}_{\F_p}}(U,V)$ is the set of isomorphism classes of spans $U \twoheadleftarrow W \hookrightarrow V$ where the backward arrow is surjective and the forward arrow is injective \cite[Proposition 3.11]{BarQ}.
 Composition is given by the usual composition of spans. \end{exm}

-Quillen \cite{QuillenK} defined the $K$-theory space of $\C$ as $\Omega |Q\C |.$ On the other hand, $\C$ can be regarded as a Waldhausen $\infty$-category and one can take its $K$-theory in the sense of Definition \ref{defn:Ktheory}.
-The following theorem says that these constructions agree:
+Quillen \cite{QuillenK} defined the $K$-theory space of $\C$ as $\Omega |Q\C|.$ On the other hand, $\C$ can be regarded as a Waldhausen $\infty$-category and one can consider its $K$-theory in the sense of Definition \ref{defn:Ktheory}.
+The following theorem asserts that these constructions agree:

 \begin{thm}[\cite{Wald} \S1.9, \cite{BarQ} Proposition 3.7] There is an equivalence of spaces \end{thm}